albertopasi/laplace-v2.0/BLOG.md

 <img src="blog_images/adult_noise_intensity_plot.png" alt="Performance under Noise-based Distribution Shift" />

+In the second experiment, the model's response to a continuous distribution shift was measured by injecting increasing levels of Gaussian noise into the test data's numerical features.
+The results show that the model's performance degrades gracefully as the noise intensity increases.
+As seen in the plots, the Negative Log-Likelihood (NLL) rises steadily with the noise level, indicating that the model becomes progressively more uncertain as the data becomes more corrupted and less familiar.
+This successful outcome shows that the Laplace framework effectively captures the increasing mismatch between the training and test distributions, with its uncertainty metrics scaling appropriately with the intensity of the shift.

 In conclusion, our experiments on the UCI Adult dataset confirm that the Laplace Approximation framework behaves as expected on a non-image, tabular task.
 However, they also reveal a critical dependency: the quality of the post-hoc uncertainty is heavily reliant on the quality of the initial trained model.
 Here, the `SWAG-Laplace` variant was uniquely successful, suggesting that for certain data modalities, the SWAG training procedure is essential for finding a high-performing and well-calibrated solution upon which the Laplace approximation can be effectively applied.